-Brussels has a wide range of tourist attractions that will keep you and children entertained during your Brussels vacation.
+There is a wide range of Brussels tourist attractions that will keep you and children entertained during your Brussels vacation.
 Some of the ‘must-sees’ are listed here for your reference.
-These attractions are best during the daytime and at night time, take advantage of Brussels fantastically exotic and trendy restaurants and bars.
-The hop-on hop-off sightseeing Brussels bus will take you to all of these attractions and allow you to explore them at your own pace within 24 hours.
+These attractions are best during the daytime and at night time, take advantage of Brussels restaurants and bars.
+The Brussels hop-on hop-off bus will take you to all of these attractions and allow you to explore them at your own pace.

 The first place you will normally be taken to see in the city.
 A small but delicately sculpted 15th century town square erected over centuries to become this modern day representation of Brussels’ history.
 Almost all of the buildings have a historical significance and the Hotel de Ville (the Town Hall) is still used today!
 Located in Brussels city centre, just down from Brussels Centrale, this ancient market place is the starting point for tourists.

 Just a few narrow alleyways from the Grand Place, the Peeing Boy, or Mannekin Pis, as it is normally called by locals, is a fascinating little statue.
 Not only does it attract thousands of curious tourists every year to Brussels, local Brussels people celebrate many festivities with this bronze fountain.
 On last count there are over 700 costumes for this fellow for all events of the year and from countries around the world.

 The Palace of Justice is a grand structure that stands at the top of Brussels looking down on the city; offering one of the best evening cityscapes of Brussels.
 This building still serves its original purpose as the high courts of Brussels.
 It has a distinctive golden dome and many columns decorating its façade, which faces onto the road, located at Place Poelaert near Avenue Louise shopping street.